AverageHoarder/lyrict/README.md

 Next, the script uses mutagen to export the synced and unsynced lyrics to .lrc and .txt files.<br>
 When -o, --overwrite is not specified, existing external lyrics are skipped, otherwise they will be overwritten.<br>
 When --delete is specified, the embedded lyrics tags of files where the export was successful (saved/skipped) will be purged.<br>
---standardize will change the timestamp formatting of the resulting lrc files to `[00:00.000]TEXT` (target formatting can be changed as described in the "How to tweak behavior" section.
+--standardize will fix/change the timestamp formatting of the resulting lrc files to `[00:00.000]TEXT`.

 **-d, --directory PATH (optional, default=".")**<br>
 When run without -d, the script will be called in the folder it was executed from.<br>